apache/fluo/README.md

 service.
 In addition to [ACCUMULO-1000][3], this prototype will also depend on [ACCUMULO-112][5] inorder to effeciently find notifications.

+There is a lot that needs to be done.
+If you are interested in contributing send me an email or check out the issues.

 Building Accumulo 1.6.0 with CAS
 --------------------------------